Digital1O1/Data_Structures/GeeksForGeeksDSA/DataStructures/Matrix/MatrixNotes.md

 ### Use nested loops
 - To move elements in four directions
-  - One step ata time for each layer
+  - One step at a time for each layer
   - Starting with `outermost` layer
   - This stimulates the clockwise rotation by rotating each 'ring' or layer of the matrix
 ### Steps